strangeloopcanon/hotweights/docs/ARCHITECTURE.md

 ## Flow

-1. Publisher posts a new checkpoint and builds manifests (prev/next).
+1. Publisher posts a new checkpoint and builds the next manifest.
+The current (prev) manifest is tracked by the coordinator.
-2. Planner computes delta and packs items into buckets (size‑aware).
+2. Planner computes delta (prev vs next) and packs items into buckets (size‑aware).
+Plan includes `plan_version` and a verification report.
 3. Transport replicates: root assembles buckets and broadcasts/IPC shares to consumers.
 4. Workers/adapters load staged shards (CPU→GPU or IPC→device) into shadow storage and commit.
 5. Late joiners fetch missing buckets and join at the next commit.